The Federal Deposit Insurance Corporation (FDIC).

 A related concern raised by commenters had to do with the impact of the “cooling off” period.
 For example, the commenters felt a required cooling off period might result in some customers obtaining larger advances than they might otherwise, because their access to additional advances would be delayed by the cooling off period.

-The Guidance makes clear that an OCC-supervised bank is expected to assess the customer's ability to repay a loan while allowing the customer to continue to meet typical recurring and other necessary expenses such as food, housing, transportation, and healthcare, as well as other outstanding debt obligations.
+The Guidance makes clear that an FDIC-supervised bank is expected to assess the customer's ability to repay a loan while allowing the customer to continue to meet typical recurring and other necessary expenses such as food, housing, transportation, and healthcare, as well as other outstanding debt obligations.
 Additionally, the bank's underwriting criteria should ensure the appropriate deposit advance limit is established and that customers can meet these criteria without needing to borrow repeatedly.
-The underwriting standards detailed in the Guidance, along with the cooling off provision, should prevent Start Printed Page 70626customers from taking out loans they cannot repay.
+The underwriting standards detailed in the Guidance, along with the cooling off provision, should prevent customers from taking out loans they cannot repay.

 The text of the Guidance follows: